Christian Lundgaard: 2019

 In November 2019, it was announced Lundgaard would partake in the season finale at Yas Marina with Trident, replacing Ralph Boschung.
-Lundgaard finished the races in 14th and 12th, ending 23rd in the championship.
+Lundgaard finished the races in fourteenth and twelfth, ending 23rd in the championship.

 2020

 After taking part in post-season testing with ART Grand Prix, In January, it was announced that Lundgaard would drive for the French outfit during the full 2020 Formula 2 season alongside 2019 Formula 3 runner-up Marcus Armstrong.
 Lundgaard missed the whole of pre-season testing at the Bahrain International Circuit due to an outbreak of COVID-19 in his hotel, therefore he was forced to be quarantined for several days.
 Due to the mentioned virus, the season would eventually be postponed to July.
 During the lockdown, Lundgaard participated in various 2020 Virtual Grands Prix for Renault.

 For the first round at the Red Bull Ring, Lundgaard qualified fourth and finished in the same position, taking advantage of a car issue for Guanyu Zhou and a mistake for Mick Schumacher late in the race.
 He finished the sprint race where he started, in fifth place, marking a solid Formula 2 debut for Lundgaard.
 During the second Red Bull Ring round, he took eighth place in qualifying.
 He put a small overtaking masterclass in early wet part of the feature race, moving up to fourth at one point, but he would eventually finish sixth.
 In the sprint race from third, Lundgaard moved past teammate Armstrong at the start, and then later on Dan Ticktum.
 He then came through for his maiden F2 win, winning by two seconds.
 On his performance so far, Lundgaard said that it was "better than expected" following missing testing.
-His strong showing saw him 2nd in the standings, 5 points behind leader Robert Shwartzman.
+His strong showing saw him second in the standings, five points behind leader Robert Shwartzman.